Bridging the Divide: Research Survey | Inclusive Leadership Lab

 CEO and Founder, Inclusive Leadership Lab

 24 years in special education as a teacher, building leader, and director.
 Doctoral work focused on educator development and IEP quality.
-Parent of a child with Down syndrome.
-Has sat on both sides of the IEP table and brought both perspectives into this research.
+Parent of a child with Down syndrome, who has sat on both sides of the IEP table.

 Co-Investigator